 COMM 2010.
 Interpersonal Communication.
 An introduction to human communication.
 This course will specifically address interactions between genders and among cultures in today's diverse environment, focusing on one-to-one and small-group communication practice.
 There is an emphasis on critical thinking, and building clarity in listening, speaking, reading and writing in areas of human social interactions.
+Prerequisite: Passing or exempting ENGL 0989.
+3-0-3

-COMPUTER INFORMATION SYSTEMS (CISY)
+COMPUTER INFORMATION SYSTEMS(CISY)